-- Clear sample swaps - Check sequence indices, lab logs etc. to verify new classification. - If you have enough replicates, remove instead of changing labels if you are uncertain. - Outliers - Figure out why they are outliers - Do not remove samples only because they do not fit your expectation - Bad science! - PCA does not group my sample sets - Try different methods of dimensionality reduction / clustering - Perhaps technical/biological variation is higher than your expected effect -> Batch normalization
+- Clear sample swaps - Check sequence indices, lab logs etc. to verify new classification. - If you have enough replicates, remove instead of changing labels if you are uncertain. - Clear batch effects - Can use batch normalization to remove the effect - Outliers - Figure out why they are outliers - Do not remove samples only because they do not fit your expectation Bad science! - PCA does not group my sample sets - Try different methods of dimensionality reduction / clustering - Perhaps technical/biological variation is higher than your expected effect -> Batch normalization